 Firstly, the general consensus from analysts on the stock has a mean downtrend of 50.7% according to the current trading price.
 Among four notable Wallstreet analysts, three have listed hold ratings and one sell rating, these include:

-- 1/14/21 JPMorgan Chase & Co. – Held the 12-month price target at $10.00, giving a downtrend of -62%.
+- 3/5/2021 JPMorgan Chase & Co. – JP Morgan analysts dropped their 12-month price target from $10.00 to $9.00 a share.
 JP Morgan has rated the stock as underweight with a sell rating, having a medium impact on the share price.

 - 1/21/21 Jefferies Financial Group – Analyst Laurence Alexander boosted their price target from $11.00 to $15.00, resulting in an increase of 36.36% from the original price target.
 The stock is still set to have a down trend of -43.2% and has been rated at a hold.